 Many fleets from PPYC participate in out of town regattas for regional, national and international races.
 These are often larger regattas where you can meet a network of excellent sailors from around the U.S. and the world.
 Currently, active fleets that participate in out of town regattas are the Catalina 22 fleet, J22 fleet, S2 7.9 fleet, and Vanguard 15 fleet.
 Other boat owners also participate in out of town regattas.
 For more information, please contact our Racing Director.

 You do not have to own a boat to race.
 Many skippers and boat owners are looking for crew and you can easily find a boat that needs crew.
 If you are a sailor, racing is the way to build your sailing skills the fastest.
 Even a sailor who has spent several years sailing a cruising vessel will generally learn more about boat handling during a season of racing than they have during the several years of cruising.
-If you are interested in finding an opportunity to crew, please visit our Crew Finder on the Forums page.
+If you are interested in finding an opportunity to crew, please visit our Skipper/Crew Matchups page by clicking Sail in the main menu and selecting Crew: Needed/Available in the list that appears — or access it now through this link: Skipper/Crew Matchup Process.

 The following are some additional benefits of racing: